joannashao/2048/README.md

 - **Why is this project of interest to you?**

     This game was very popular a few years ago, and I really loved playing it.
-Therefore I would love to recreate it and even add my own twist to it.
+Therefore I would love to recreate it.

 ## User Stories